 REFINE – Authentic Denim Looks in Adaptable Compositions.
 Curated for today’s consumer who needs less but cares more.

-As one of the largest vertical denim manufacturers in the world, Soorty knows that production at scale has the power to change things and they are dedicated to making the impact on the environment, a positive one, by using less of what is limited while making more and better use of it.
+As one of the largest vertical denim manufacturers in the world, Soorty knows that production at scale has the power to change things and they are dedicated to making their impact on the environment and societies, a positive one, by using less of what is limited while making more and better use of it.

 Soorty is truly at the forefront of sustainability, inclusivity, technology and education in the industry.